Azarieled/Test-Hibernate/README.md

-# Test-Hibernate
+# Hibernate test
-A test example for Hibernate
+The test example for Hibernate.